 Although, the dog doesn’t die in “A Dog’s Way Home”, you don’t forget to take along some Kleenex as an assignment helper for all the emotional moments in this film.
 If you have a dog, no one else could understand the feelings of unconditional love and strong both with your four-legged friend.
 As soon as you come home they start running towards you jumps and hugs you, because you mean so much to them.
 When we need to put them down just to end their agony, it hurts as much as we love them.

-Charles Martin Smith the director of this movie who worked as an actor in one of all the time great movie about nature adventure, 1983’s Never Cry, Wolf.
-This new movie “A Dog’s way home” is truly family oriented and heart-warming with a little bit of thrill and fun.
+Charles Martin Smith the director of this movie who worked as an actor in one of the time great movies about nature adventure, 1983’s Never Cry, Wolf.
+This new movie “A Dog’s way home” is truly family-oriented and heart-warming with a little bit of thrill and fun.
 Movie exactly knows what to offer in such a genre of movies and more or less it gives to its great audience.

 Bella, a cute pit-bull mix with four legs is the heroine of the movie, who first met Lucas (Jonah Hauer King) under a surrendered house with cats’ litter.
 Lucas works at a VA hospital, decided to take her to his Afghan war vet mother (Ashley Judd) both as a family pet, and a soft lively gesture.
 The main obstacle beside a wardrobe brimming with bit up shoes is the city of Denver where they live.
 Denver has a strict law of no pit-bulls, hence, they were forced to torn separated when both became inseparable.

 Bella is sent off to New Mexico to some friend’s relatives.
 At her new home, she misses Lucas and his cheese treats, hence decides to find her way back to him.
 This incredible journey of Bella to her home is eventful where she met phony-looking CGI Baby Cougar, faces many threats such as an avalanche and packs of wolves.
 Her journey back to her loving human partner is an uphill task.